benasse/sparrow/content/docs/_index.md

   * ...

 ## Running Sparrow is the same as running Wazo?
-This is very close for now the only limitation is:
+Using sparrow is exactly the same as using wazo.
-* the Opus codec is disabled
+For now the only limitation is that the Opus codec is disabled.

 ## What packages are distributed and where can I find the sources ?
 Sparrow is based on exactly the same source code as Wazo available on [Github](https://github.com/wazo-platform).